 Mathematics is the universal language of science.
 It pervades technology, society, medicine, life, the universe and everything!

 Mathematics is also one of the most powerful tools for analysis and problem solving known to mankind.
-As a result, mathematics graduates have the fifth highest employment rate of any degree subject in the UK, and the highest of all the 'pure' sciences.
 Thus, mathematics provides a unique combination of factors: a pure science with infinite intrigue awaiting a curious mind, and a hugely valuable and employable skill set enabling a broad range of possible future careers.

 Mathematics Degree highlights

 In 2020, more than 90% of 1st and 2nd year Maths students expressed overall satisfaction with their course HEFCE National Student Survey.

 - We participate in the IAESTE and Erasmus student exchange programmes, which enable students to obtain work experience in companies and universities throughout the world.

 - All students in the school have the option to include a year in industry as part of their studies.
 This is a fantastic opportunity to see mathematics at work in the real world, and to enhance your career prospects at the same time.
 Possible placements will include companies in the finance and technology sectors, and indeed we maintain strong links with local companies who hire mathematics graduates.
 Several local financial services companies (including Carus FT, Effex Capital and AquaQ Analytics) were founded by mathematics graduates from Queen’s.

 - The School has its own dedicated teaching centre which opened in September 2016.
 This building houses lecture and group-study rooms, a hugely popular student social area and state-of-the-art computer and laboratory facilities.
 The centre is an exciting hub for our students and is situated directly adjacent to the Lanyon Building on the main university campus.
 This makes us the only school with a dedicated teaching space right at the heart of the university.